courtiol/timevarcorr/README.md

 It aims at computing the correlation between 2 time-series.
-It performs a non-parametric kernel smoothing (using a common bandwidth) of all underlying componenents required for the computation of a correlation coefficient (i.e. *x*, *y*, *x*<sup>2</sup>, *y*<sup>2</sup>, *x* \* *y*).
+It performs a non-parametric kernel smoothing (using a common bandwidth) of all underlying components required for the computation of a correlation coefficient (i.e. *x*, *y*, *x*<sup>2</sup>, *y*<sup>2</sup>, *x* \* *y*).
 An automatic selection procedure for the bandwidth parameter is implemented.
 Epanechnikov, Gaussian, and box kernels can be